Penguin: Distribution and habitat

 Several authors have suggested that penguins are a good example of Bergmann's Rule where larger-bodied populations live at higher latitudes than smaller-bodied populations.
 There is some disagreement about this and several other authors have noted that there are fossil penguin species that contradict this hypothesis and that ocean currents and upwellings are likely to have had a greater effect on species diversity than latitude alone.

 Major populations of penguins are found in Angola, Antarctica, Argentina, Australia, Chile, Namibia, New Zealand, and South Africa.
 Satellite images and photos released in 2018 show the population of 2 million in France's remote Ile aux Cochons has collapsed, with barely 200,000 remaining, according to a study published in Antarctic Science.

 Conservation status

 The majority of living penguin species have declining populations.
-According to the IUCN Red List, their conservation statuses range from Least Concern through to Endangered.
+According to the IUCN Red List, their conservation statuses range from Least Concern through Endangered.